If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Sit on the floor with your hands at your sides.

-- Walk your feet out and bend your knees at 90-degree.
+- Walk your feet out and bend your knees at 90 degrees.
 Make sure your torso is perpendicular to the floor, and your arms are straight underneath your shoulders.

 - Hoist your butt, and lift your one leg off the floor.